mattantoledo/IE-GEO-QA/README.md

 The ontology can be queried using SPARQL.
 In addition you can query the ontology by natural language, using the following question structures:
-1. Who is the president of $country?
+1. Who is the president of *country*?
-2. Who is the prime minister of $country?
+2. Who is the prime minister of *country*?
 3. What is the population of $country?
 4. What is the area of $country?
 5. What is the form of government of $country?